I woke up my roommate even though I brought the blender into my room to do it. :(

 MORAL DILEMA TIEM

-Anonymous asked: Say you were moving to a new apartment without any of your old food, appliances, cookware, etc.
+Anonymous said: Say you were moving to a new apartment without any of your old food, appliances, cookware, etc.

 How would you set up your new kitchen?
 What essentials would you buy?